Sonya Linskaill – Manager

 Sonya studied design before qualifying as an architect, and subsequently working for a number of years in private architectural practice.
 In 2004 Sonya gained an MSc in European Urban Conservation and in 2009 RIAS Accreditation in Conservation Architecture.
 Sonya joined the Trust in 2007 and has lead responsibility for the TBHC Scheme.

-Sara Armstrong – Assistant Project Manager
+Vacancy – Assistant Project Manager

 Lindsay Lennie – TBHC Grant Manager